egonSchiele/contracts.ruby/README.markdown

 ## Credits

 Inspired by [contracts.coffee](http://disnetdev.com/contracts.coffee/).
-I also heavily "borrowed" from the README.
+I also heavily "borrowed" from their README to write this one.
 Sorry/thanks!

 Copyright 2012 [Aditya Bhargava](http://adit.io).